-This handbook is designed to answer some of the most frequently asked questions about Capital Community College.
-It also provides you with important information about services available to you at the College, the standards to which the College will hold you, and the organization and procedures that the College follows.
+This handbook is designed to answer many of the frequently asked questions about Capital Community College.
+It also serves as an important resource and guide to college services, policies and procedures that you should be aware of such as the student code of conduct.
+It includes the standards to which the college will hold you to.